Wolf Hill Forest Preserve/Mercer Outlook

 **PLEASE NOTE THAT THE TRAILS WERE BEING RE-BLAZED AT THE TIME OF OUR VISIT, I WILL HEAD BACK TO WOLF HILL SOON TO “RE-DESCRIBE” THIS ROUTE WITH THE PROPER BLAZE COLORS**

-Trail map can be found at: Sprague Farm.
+Trail Map can be found at: Wolf Hill/Mercer Lookout.

 Providence From Wolf Hill On A Cloudy Day